Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 3. Attractive features in bullet points

 Now that you have attractive product titles to encourage potential buyers to click your product listings from Amazon search results, the next step is to write your bullet points section – in a way that it sells.

 Know that a convincing bullet points section can turn your clicks into conversions.
 They play a key role in generating sales.

 Note: Amazon vendors can have up to 10 bullet points whereas sellers can only have 5 bullet points.

-Not many vendors know that they can actually include 10 bullet points because the Amazon product setup page allows only for 5.
+Not many vendors know that they can include 10 bullet points because the Amazon product setup page allows only for 5.
 But a vendor can add the remaining 5 bullet points in Vendor Central on the “Edit Product” page.